pconrad-fb/markdown/markdown-dreams/docs/tools/tools-publishing.md

 - [Create a Powerpoint presentation](../../recipes/recipes-slides/)
 - [Create a DZSlides presentation](../../recipes/recipes-slides-dzslides/)

+## FTP

+When you create a website with Hugo or MkDocs, you'll use FTP to upload the files to the web.
+You can do this from the command line, but it's much easier to choose an application that gives a nice UI and lets you save bookmarks.
+Here are a few:

+- [FileZilla](https://filezilla-project.org/) - a free, open source FTP tool for macOS and Windows
+- [gFTP](https://en.wikipedia.org/wiki/GFTP) - the default Linux option
+- [Transmit](https://panic.com/transmit/) - a commercial app for macOS

 ## Presentation tools

 Here are two tools that you can use for in-browser presentations.